 Back in 2006 the manuscript was kept in the Muniment Room, which is accessed by an ancient nondescript wooden door situated in the cloister.
 This very anonymous door leads to the abbey’s chained library and then you ascend into the lofty rooms above the public space of the abbey by way of an equally ancient staircase.
 It was a very hot day and even the office high situated above the nave was a wonderfully cool place to be.
 The experience was heightened by the voices of the choir rehearsing in the abbey below.
 The internal windows of the office opened immediately above the choirstalls allowing us the uninterrupted experience of listening to the exquisite blending of the voices of the choir.
 That afternoon will remain one of the highlights of my post graduate research.

 The manuscript contains four full page illuminations and each page has illuminated margins that are decorated with Renaissance motifs.
 The four pages are of the combined coats of arms of Mary I and her husband Philip II of Spain; the laying on of hands to cure the King’s Evil; the night vigil before the ceremony of the blessing of the cramp rings and last, but definitely no means least, the crucifixion of Christ.

 The manuscript was rebound in the 19th century in blue leather with Mary’s initial M combined with R for Regina, the Tudor rose and the fleur de lys of France in gold leaf.
-Mary did not sign herself Mary Regina, so this is a 19th century idea.
+Mary did not sign herself Mary Regina, but Mary the Quene, so this is a 19th century idea.